NBISweden/data-submission-documentation/ENA/BGE-Compsidolon-pterocephali/README.md

 ### Submit RNAseq - **TODO**
 #### Preparations
 * Sample ID gave BioSample ID via ERGA tracker portal
-* The data files where transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput Sample*/*.fastq.gz` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.
+* The data files were transferred together with other species received in this batch, using `lftp webin2.ebi.ac.uk -u Webin-39907` and `mput Sample*/*.fastq.gz` and added ToLID to the files using rename function in FileZilla, to make it easier to see that right files will be submitted per species.

 #### XML
 * I created [ihConPter-RNAseq.tsv](./data/ihConPter-RNAseq.tsv)